-The New Year is upon us and while you’re making promises to yourself for 2015, why not make a financial resolution?
+The New Year is upon us and while you’re making promises to yourself for the New Year, why not make a financial resolution?
 Whether it’s paying off debt, building that emergency fund or finally saving for that dream vacation, getting your financial life in order should be a top priority.

 Of those who made a financial resolution last year, more than half say they feel better about their money now, according to research from Fidelity Investments.
 And considering that a September study found that people fear being broke more than dying, it’s probably time to focus on your money.